 The First Thirty Years of life is how the Diocese of WNY frames our support of children’s, youth and young adult ministry.
 Most churches will tell you that they struggle with holding onto “their kids” after confirmation.
 In the Diocese we consider the First Thirty focus to counter-act what seems like an inevitable slide.
 Although still in it’s early stages of development, the First Thirty office offers a variety of support to parishes, regions and the diocese as a whole.

 Our young adult programming is much more organic, with the Bishop socializing, worshiping with and studying with young adults in a variety of venues, including Shakespeare in the Park, Canalside, the Elmwood Village and the Buffalo Zoo.
-This summer the Bishop will inaugurate a monthly worship service followed by dinner designed exclusively for those in their 20’s and 30’s.

 The First Thirty Office is ready to serve you.
 For more information please contact Canon Dempesy-Sims at 881-0660 ext 14 or email@example.com.

 Episcopal Day at Darien Lake

 Join fellow Episcopalians, including Bishop Bill, for an end-of-summer romp through Darien Lake Amusement Park on Sunday, September 10th.
 The day includes an early cook-out of hamburgers, hot dogs, drinks, and sides from 3:30 – 5:00 pm.
 The cost of the day is $25 per person ($10 if you are a season pass holder) which includes the ticket to the park, dinner, and a pass for free parking.

 Come by yourself or bring a group from your church.
 There will be an Episcopal home base near the carousel beginning at 1:00 pm.

 To order your tickets send an email to firstname.lastname@example.org.
 Tickets will be sent out the last week in August.